kammitama5/kammitama5.github.io/_posts/2018-12-31-Monday-December-31st.md

 ## I have tremendous anxiety

 - 2019 is one that has incredible challenges of its own.
-There are a few opportunties that I have not yet resolved, and I will have to be incredible flexible and organized in terms of my time, schedule and finances.
+There are a few opportunties that I have not yet resolved, and I will have to be incredibly flexible and organized in terms of my time, schedule and finances.
 But I'm up to the challenge.
 - I may get to see my parents!
 They have expressed a desire to help me move in to a new place, depending on where I end up.
 So that is really promising!
 I'm really thankful for amazing parents!
 I also have to renew my passport,